adlertz/borsdata/README.md

 python main.py
 ```

-For now the script just loads the (first 20) available branches at Börsdata.
+For now the script just loads the available branches at Börsdata.